TOMATOES & TOMATILLOS

 TOMATILLOS

-Confusingly, in central Mexico the Spanish word tomate refers to what we in English call the husk-tomato, ground-cherry, or tomatillo, and which is known in Latin as Physalis ixocarpa.
-That's it above.
-The item we Northerners call tomato, Lycopersicon esculentum,is called jitomate in central Mexico.
+Confusingly for English speakers, in central and part of southern Mexico the Spanish word tomate refers not to our familiar red tomato, but rather to what in English is called the husk-tomato, ground-cherry, or tomatillo; it's Physalis ixocarpa, shown at the right.
+The item we Northerners call tomato, Lycopersicon esculentum, in those pparts is called jitomate.
 In other parts of Mexico red tomatoes may be referred to as tomates.

-Often the husk-tomato's husk is removed and then the small, green fruit inside the husk is sold as tomate verde, or "green tomato."
-Tomate verde is used in making salsa verde, or green hot-sauce, while jitomate makes salsa roja, or red hot-sauce.
+Often the husk-tomato's husk is removed and then the small, green or maybe purplish fruit inside the husk is sold as tomate verde, or "green tomato."
+Tomate verde is used in making salsa verde, or green sauce, while jitomate makes salsa roja, or red sauce.